UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

    owner = cont.owner

-The following lines get more elements from the game to be used in the script: scene will give you direct access to the current scene; objects is the current list to be used later; text_obj is one element of the objects list (accessed by its name in Blender).
+The following lines get more elements from the game to be used in the script: scene will give you direct access to the current scene; objects is the current list to be used later; font_obj is one element of the objects list (accessed by its name in Blender).

 .. code-block:: python

    scene = logic.getCurrentScene()
    objects = scene.objects
-   text_obj = objects["Text"]
+   font_obj = objects["Text"]

 In the above code we used the bge module to get the font game object but using the bge module only we are limiting us to get/set the game object plus to make transforms with this game object (position, rotate or scale).